The Morris and Gwendolyn Cafritz Foundation

 Overview

 Established in 1948 by real estate developer and civic leader Morris Cafritz, The Morris and Gwendolyn Cafritz Foundation is the largest private foundation exclusively focused on the Washington, DC metropolitan area.
-With assets exceeding $623 million, the Foundation has awarded over $641 million since 1970, including $232 million to more than 787 organizations in the last 10 years.
+With assets exceeding $623 million, the Foundation has awarded over $641 million since 1970, including $232 million to more than 787 organisations in the last 10 years.
 The Foundation's mission is to improve the quality of life for DC-area residents through strategic grantmaking in five priority areas: Arts & Humanities, Community Services, Education, Environment, and Health & Wellness.
-Leadership transitioned in 2022 to Jane Lipton Cafritz as Board Chair, President and CEO, following the legacy of Morris Cafritz (founder), Gwendolyn Cafritz (President 1964-1988), and Calvin Cafritz (Board Chairman 1989-2022).
-The Foundation emphasizes creating a more equitable region with particular focus on vulnerable and underserved communities.
+Leadership transitioned in 2022 to Jane Lipton Cafritz as Board Chair, President and CEO, following the legacy of Morris Cafritz (founder), Gwendolyn Cafritz (President 1964-1988), and Calvin Cafritz (Board Chairman 1989-2023).
+The Foundation emphasises creating a more equitable region with particular focus on vulnerable and underserved communities.

 Funding Priorities